swiftlang/swift-evolution/proposals/NNNN-extension-macros.md

   ///   - declaration: The declaration the macro attribute is attached to.
   ///   - context: The context in which to perform the macro expansion.
   ///
-  /// - Returns: the set of `(type?, where-clause?, member-list)` tuples that
+  /// - Returns: the set of extensions declarations introduced by the macro,
-  ///   each provide an optional protocol type to which the declared type
-  ///   conforms, an optional 'where' clause for the extension, and a member
-  ///   list.
-  static func expansion(
+  ///   which are always inserted at top-level scope. static func expansion(
     of node: AttributeSyntax,
-    providingConformancesOf declaration: some DeclGroupSyntax,
+    providingExtensionsOf declaration: some DeclGroupSyntax,
     in context: some MacroExpansionContext
-  ) throws -> [(TypeSyntax?, WhereClauseSyntax?, [DeclSyntax])]
+  ) throws -> [ExtensionDeclSyntax]
 }
 ```

-In the return type of the `expansion` method, the `TypeSyntax` represents the protocol in the extension's conformance clause, the `WhereClauseSyntax` represents the generic requirements that apply to the conformance (which becomes conditional) and/or the extension members, and the array of `DeclSyntax` represents the members inside the extension.

 ## Acknowledgments